tyler7771/sample_plan/Week_1/Day_1/lecture_notes/strings.md

 ### <a name="downcase">Upcase</a>

 Now we have a string that's all lowercase, but now we want it in all caps!
-Let's look to our friend .upcase!
+Let's look to our friend upcase!

 ```ruby
 "Hello World".upcase # => HELLO WORD